HeidiW/localfood/README.md

 **Built with React Native**
 and the Yelp API

+You must have Xcode (Mac OS) or Android Studio installed to follow the below instructions.

 LocalFood uses the Metro Bundler https://facebook.github.io/metro/<br><br>
 To run the app:
 1. Download code to your local machine